Shiwei0267/swan0267_9103_Tut2GroupA/README.md

 Add Group final code

 Add the initial version of a button and use the audio track to animate the artwork.

+Modify animation details and change the music style to Boogie Woogie.